Prior to 2020, “remote” and “tele-” were foreign concepts that applied only loosely to work, education,

 expansion of telehealth services coverage for Medicare Advantage beneficiaries also went into effect in

-, further increasing the availability of these services.
+2020, further increasing the availability of these services.
 By the end of that year, more than three-quarters

-and 90-percent of health centers were offering telehealth on some level, making it easier to
+of hospitals and 90-percent of health centers were offering telehealth on some level, making it easier to

 get healthcare whether you have a ride or not.